 While what we understand as sex coaching today is a relatively new professional field, individuals and couples have sought help in the bedroom for as long as recorded history.
 One need look no further than the Kama Sutra – the ancient Hindu guide to sexual pleasure – or passages in the old testament that detail expectations of sexual pleasure within marriage.

 Seeking sexual help and advice from religious figures remains a practice in certain cultures to this day.
-On the other hand, it was the stigma certain religions attached to some sexual acts and desires, taken up by Victorian society at large, that would eventually pave the way for the need for sex therapy and, eventually, sex coaching.
+On the other hand, it was the stigma certain religions attached to sexual acts and desires that would eventually pave the way for the need for sex therapy and, eventually, sex coaching.

-Though in Victorian society, sex was supposed to be practiced purely for its procreative potential, many have noted the contributions of Sigmund Freud in emphasizing the general importance of sex in relationship to mental health.
+In Victorian society, sex was supposed to be practiced purely for its procreative potential.
+Many noted the contributions of Sigmund Freud however in emphasizing the general importance of sex in relationship to mental health.
 While psychoanalysis did much to deepen the understanding of sex, it is not a surprise that the emerging field of psychoanalysis initially sought to “cure” or treat sexual desires that were outside the norms of societal expectations.

-In response to the coaching revolution of the 1980s, these same sexologists and other sexuality teachers began to realize there were lots of people needing information and practical help around their sex lives that did not require psychotherapy or medical intervention – and thus, sex coaching was born.
-As sex coaching became more widespread, two main branches formed – talk-based sex coaching and experiential sex coaching.
+In response to the coaching revolution of the 1980s, these same sexologists began to realize there were lots of people needing information and practical help around their sex lives.
+They did not require psychotherapy or medical intervention – and thus, sex coaching was born.
+As the modality became more widespread, two main branches formed – talk-based sex coaching, and experiential sex coaching.

 Sex coaching can go beyond the limits of therapy to help clients find a full menu of exciting and pleasurable erotic experiences.
-In the United States and most, if not all, other countries, a majority of people are having mediocre sex lives.
 Because sex has been so shamed and there is very little qualified education around it, people are often unable to find their full sexual expression.

 A well-trained and certified sex coach has taken the time to learn the keys to an amazing sex life – and they probably aren’t what you think.
-The information about sex found in traditional media and on the internet can be very difficult to sort through and so much of it is just plain bad advice.
-For example, hot tips from a magazine might tell you that your sexless marriage can be solved with a date night, some new sex toys, or a vacation in the tropics.
+The information about sex found in traditional media and on the internet can be very difficult to sort through.
+So much of it is just plain bad advice.
+For example – hot tips from a magazine might tell you that your sexless marriage can be solved with a date night, some new sex toys, or a vacation in the tropics.
 While any of these may be helpful, at least temporarily, it is only because they might align with one of your deeper desires.

 To really get to the bottom of what you want and create lasting changes in your relationship to your sexuality and with your partner, there is often deeper, more nuanced exploration necessary.
 Tackling this journey is much more efficient with an experienced sex coach on your side.